 You only have a limited time to answer each question, and the clock is ticking.
 If you reach a question and you just can’t work it out, mark that question and move on to the next one.
 Once you work your way to the end of the test, if you still have time, go back to the questions that you skipped.
 Even if you can’t figure out these questions in the end, never leave them blank.
 Choose one letter to use for your guess questions.
 That way, if you answer each guess question with the letter C, the odds are in your favor that a certain fraction of them will be right.

 Make Educated Guesses

-Make answering easier by ranking the answers in a multiple choice question.
+Make answering easier by ranking the answers in the multiple choice question.
 Many questions have at least one or two answers that don’t make sense.
 Cross these answers out.
-Now you are choosing from only two possible correct answers, and you are much more likely to get the answer right.
+Now, you are choosing from only two possible correct answers, and you are much more likely to get the answer right.

 Wait to Bubble in Your Answers